Gold Star Pins:

 - Tragedy Assistance Program for Survivors (T.A.P.S.)

 - USO – Support For Families of the Fallen

 About Gold Star Legal Funding

 Gold Star Legal Funding is a disabled veteran-owned, nationwide lawsuit funding company.
 We proudly support GoldStarPins.org and the Gold Star Pins program, as well as many other veteran-owned and veteran support organizations.

-Gold Star provides non-recourse pre settlement funding and post settlement funding (often called lawsuit loans or settlement loans) to injured plaintiffs involved in personal injury and employment lawsuits.
-Some of our most popular personal injury loans are pre settlement loans on auto accidents, slip and fall accidents, and pre settlement loans on worker comp.
+Gold Star provides non-recourse lawsuit funding (often called lawsuit loans or settlement funding) to injured plaintiffs involved in personal injury and employment lawsuits.
+Some of our most popular personal injury loans are car accident loans and workers comp loans.
+You can also visit our Ineligible Cases.

 The financing we provide is non-recourse, which means a plaintiff is only required to repay their advance if they win their case.
 If they lose or their case doesn’t settle, they owe us nothing.